You get an iPhone! You get an iPhone! Everybody gets an iPhone!

 All those physical retail stores cost Apple money to maintain and pay the employees.
 Part of the iPhone price goes to that budget.

-The bottom line is, Apple offers more than other phone manufacturers.
+The bottom line is that Apple offers more than other phone manufacturers.
 When you buy an iPhone, you buy high-quality, security, and privacy, a friendly user experience, excellent support, and help.

 So over to you.
 Do you think it’s reasonable to spend over $1k on an iPhone?
 Or do you think Apple is charging way too much for its iPhones?